HanoverStatsLabs/resources/labs/LabModelingBasic.md

 #### Optional background: Maximum Likelihood Estimation

-There is a slightly different approach to the least squares method described above, proves to be easier to generalize to other settings.
+There is a slightly different approach to the least squares method described above, and it proves to be easier to generalize to other settings.
 It roughly works as follows:

 - We assume that the residuals are independent of each other and are all distributed identically, following a normal distribution centered at $0$ and with some standard deviation $\sigma$.
 In that case the $y$ values follow a normal distribution centered at $\beta_0$.
 - Therefore for each data point $y_i$ we can discuss the *likelihood/probability* that the $y_i$ would take this value, assuming the normal distribution and for a given value of $\beta_0$.